jimmahoney/bison_calculator/README.md

 # bison_calculator

-A sample bison compiler based on https://en.wikipedia.org/wiki/GNU_bison, which an algebraic calculator definition and compilation example including the creation and evaluation of a syntax tree.
+A sample bison compiler based on https://en.wikipedia.org/wiki/GNU_bison - an algebraic calculator definition and compilation example including the creation and evaluation of a syntax tree.

 ## files